hrapek/ml_ops_dog_breeds/reports/README.md

 >
 > Answer:

 The total coverage of our tests is 85% which seems to be a decent result.
 The least covered part of our project is `model.py` script for creating model class in which we scored 49%.
 Covering 100% of the code certainly does not mean that the code is error free.
 It would only mean that the tests are applied on the whole code base but some of the issues may not be caught by them as they are wrote to check specific things.
+Nevertheless, the coverage is still a good indicator of the quality of the code.
+We just should be mindful when we analyze those results.

 ### Question 9